BluetufieBugado/GenerationsRecomp-Android-RexGlue/README.md

 5 - Change a default setting (affinity).
 The current default causes glitches on big.LITTLE architectures; flipping it won't boost FPS, but it will eliminate bugs.

+# Disclaimer and RexGlue

+This project was written using RexGlue, which means it is less efficient than a project built with XenonRecomp and xenos recomp tools.
+This marks the limit of my contribution; I don't think I'll be able to do much more than this with the RexGlue version.

 # Original Readme.md - from Player1444
 sonicgenerations -- Android project sources android/   launcher app (Gradle project)